jdmedlock/webdevbok/README.md

 doesn't execute a return so you'll see both the message you have requested it to log, plus `undefined`.

+#### Scope

+There are three types of scope. `Global scope` refers to variable defined outside all functions in the Javascript file. `Function scope` refers to variables defined inside a function.
+Variables that are part of the `global scope` are available to all functions in the Javascript file, while those that are part of `function scope` are available only to the function they were defined in and any functions contained or nested within that function.

+ES6 introduced a new type of scope called `Block scope'. *_TBD_*.

+When trying to access an identifier, the JavaScript Engine will begin looking for the identifier within the scope of the current function.
+If it isn't found then the Engine steps out to the next outer function and reapeats the search. the process is repeated through all outer functions until the global scope is reached.

+##### Hoisting

+Before any Javascript is executed all function definitions are `hoisted` to the top of their containing scope.
+This is what allows a function to be called ahead of its definition in a file.
+However, variable assignments are not hoisted!

+A best practice is to define functions before they are referenced and to define variables at the highest point in their containing scope.
+This ensures that the way the code looks and the sequence in which the code executes are the same.
+This can save considerable confusion and bugs since nothing is hidden from the webdev.

 #### Truthy & Falsey Values

 A value is truthy if it converts to true when evaluated in a boolean context.